athan71/HA-Irrigation-Version2/README.md

 <h2> More than eight zones? </h2>

 I wrote this for use with up to eight zones but it can be quite easily adapted for use with more.
-I don't plan to change the code here to do this but @athan has done it and kindly allowed me to post a link to his branch.
+I don't plan to change the code here to do this but @athan71 has done it and kindly allowed me to post a link to his branch.

 If you need more than eight zones look [here](https://github.com/athan71/HA-Irrigation-Version2/tree/16-zones).